Music of Norway: Hip hop

 Madcon, a Norwegian hip-hop and pop duo, was established in 1992 by Yosef Wolde-Mariam and Tshawe Baqwa.
 They released their first known single in 2000 with the track God Forgive Me.
 They first gained attention in Norway with their feature on the track Barcelona by Paperboys in 2002.
-They released their debut album album It's All A Madcon in 2004.
+They released their debut album It's All A Madcon in 2004.
 The album heavily features influences, both in vocabulary and in sound reminiscent of US hip-hop at the time, but with a unique spin.
 The group would gain little popular attention from the release, however the release of So Dark The Con Of Man in 2007 did.
 The song Beggin', a cover of the 1967 track by The Four Seasons, reached a peak of #2 on the Norwegian VG-lista, as well as reaching the top 10 across Europe, and even #1 in several others and #33 in the USA.
 The track would very likely inspire the cover by Måneskin of the track in 2021.
 They would switch to rapping in Norwegian with their album Contakt, featuring nearly a dozen popular Norwegian artists, and making the charts in Norway.
 Yosef Wolde-Mariam featured on the track Påfugl by Karpe Diem in 2012.
 The track would very likely inspire the cover by Måneskin of the track in 2021.
 Yosef Wolde-Mariam featured on the track Påfugl by Karpe Diem in 2012.
 Madcon would release the English-spoken single Don't Worry in 2015, which would reach levels of popularity surpassing Beggin's.
 They would release the album Icon in 2013, and the album Contakt Vol.2 in 2018.
 Contakt Vol.2 would receive especially little attention, likely in part due to its lack of availability across other countries on streaming platforms.
 They have largely faded from the public eye since.

 Madcon marks Norwegian hip-hop history as the only Norwegian rap group to earn major recognition internationally.